Eva-Kuk/smoothie-lovers/README.md

 The main goal of this project was to create an online smoothie recipe book that will contain a collection of different smothis descriptions added by registered users in four different categories and will allow registered users to register to have their own account, add, edit, delete recipes and share them with other users.
 The collection consists of the following categories:
 - **Stay Healthy** - This category will include all smoothies recipes that contain ingredients which support our immune system to strengthen our body to prevent from colds, as well as these one that contain anti-inflammatory ingredients to keep our intestines in good condition, also these turbo charging our bodies with minerals and vitamins called vitamin bombs, so if put it in one word all these recipes that will keep us in a good health.
 - **Stay Young** - This category will include all smoothies recipes  contain ingredients that are powerful sources of radical-fighting antioxidants, anti-aging, rehydration and detoxifying rich-ingredients to keep our skin looking younger and in good condition at all ages.
-- **Stay Fit** - This category will include all smoothies that contain ingredients for all weight-watchers who counting their calories and want to loose some weight, to speed up our metabolism, but also smoohites for those who workout at the gym, who want to build up their mussles and are looking for high-protein meals so for all who want to keep in shape.
+- **Stay Fit** - This category will include all smoothies that contain ingredients for all weight-watchers who counting their calories and want to lose some weight, to speed up our metabolism, but also smoothies for those who workout at the gym, who want to build up their mussles and are looking for high-protein meals so for all who want to keep in shape.
-- **Stay Happy** - This category includes all our favorite cocktails, not necessarily containing super healthy ingredients, but we like them because they are delicious.
+- **Stay Happy** - This category includes all our favourite smoothies, not necessarily containing super healthy ingredients, but we like them because they are delicious.

 1. ## **Strategy plane**
 My goal for this project is to create a website with smoothies recipes where users will be able to store their recipes and share them with other users.